 "The richness of these interviews comes in part from the weakness of character inadvertently revealed.
 A poetry of warmth and humility has been drawn around a personality at times icy with conceit."

-The obvious statement to make about Logan's style is that he has made a name for himself as a head-stomper, applying the sneeriest of standards to others, when his own poetry is a weak gruel fare and of a laughably poorer quality than most of the people's he trolls.
+The obvious statement to make about Logan's style is that he has made a name for himself as a head-stomper, applying the sneeriest of standards to others, even though his own poetry is weak gruel and of an embarrassingly poorer quality than most of the people's he trolls.

 Henry Lloyd Moon, an anonymous critic responding on the Guardian Books Blog in 2009 to a worshipful blurb by John Sutherland toadying up to Martin Amis - could equally be referring to Logan's overblown poetic standing when s/he writes of Amis: